bluefroguk1/empire-dump/content/Wiki/Game Design/Accessibility.md

 We know that there is also a perception that our NPCs appear at significant locations such as the Hall of Worlds or the Hub, and opportunities to talk to them are gained by the people who are most able to be checking those places frequently.
 Additionally, the scarcity of opportunities to interact with NPCs can favour those who find it easiest to be alert and/or functioning at their best at a moments notice.
 We believe there is some truth in that perception and are working to change it:
 These are the things that are already in place:
 * NPCs are usually given a brief which discourages them from speaking with “the people who are nearest” - they may actually be looking for a named character, or they may be told to go and “find [[Grimnir|grimnir]] in [[Wintermark]]” or “wise ones in [[Varushka]]” or “monster hunters in [[Dawn]]” - so the frequency with which they engage only with the people at the location where they arrive on the field is decreasing, to the point where we aim for it to become a rarity
-* We have explored a method of plot delivery which is best described as “have your name and most common location placed in a box if you’d like this type of NPC to visit you” - communicated via winds of fortune.
+* We have explored a method of plot delivery which is best described as “have your name and most common location placed in a box if you’d like this type of NPC to visit you” - communicated via [[Winds of Fortune|winds of fortune]].
 This was successful in terms of high levels of engagement, though challenging in crew time to follow up.
 We will probably do more of this, although recognise that as an IC solution, it may not suit some characterisations.
 * When someone is engaged in a plot, NPCs often give them ritual tokens, or agree to pay message costs for them to notify us of suitable times for an NPC to come to them.
 Alternatively we might notify them of a time via a letter to initiate a plot, and ask them to send a message if that time is not convenient.
 Again, this in-character method will not suit everyone, it is perfectly acceptable to ask an egregore to discuss a change of time of an NPC visit instead if the change is needed for access reasons.
 * If we have been targeting plot at a person or group, and they are not available on the field, when an NPC goes looking for them without a pre-arranged [[Appointment|appointment]], the NPC will usually aim to work out why that is (are they doing something in-character where they can’t be disturbed or are they meeting their out-of-character needs) if the reasons is out-of-character, the NPC will usually return at another time, sometimes at a future event.
 We know that even with these elements in place, Anvil can be daunting to face for people with either fatigue or mobility issues, so we will also explore other things we can do in the future.